 When you know it’s hard water mineral staining, there is no point trying different bathroom cleaners: you will be just wasting your time and money because it is a restoration process, not a cleaning process that is needed.
 In some cases hard water mineral staining cannot be removed and is classed as permanent damage, which will require the glass to be replaced.

 8. Fly Screens On Windows

 Remove the fly screen, then dust it on both sides with a Super Brush.
 Brush in different directions.
 Ensure you clean the screens before you clean the window.
 If required, wash the fly screen using generous amounts solution and a heavy duty window washer.
 Don’t forget to wash both sides.
 Rinse, clean, wipe dry and tap each corner on the ground to remove any addition water from the screen’s frame.

 9. Windows With Lots Of Cobwebs

 Always remove cobwebs before washing windows.
 Start from the top and work down.
 Don’t apply too much pressure, it may push the cobweb further into the surface.
 Just let the tool do the work by lightly catching the cobwebs as it touches them.
 The Super Brush is our favourite tool for removing cobwebs; it also fits every major brand of extension poles.
 To clean the brush when finished, use a vacuum or warm soapy water.

 Making difficult to clean windows easy and fast to clean can take some practice.
 And plenty of patience too.
 Have you got any more ideas about cleaning difficult windows?
 Get in touch with your tips and experiences.
 We’re always looking for better ways to clean and we’d love to hear from you.

 Feel free to call our customer care team on 1300 123 499, if you require any help or advice on our range of window cleaning equipment.
-For more information you can also visit the XO2 window cleaning product online store.
+For more information you can also check out XO2's window cleaning kits, washers and squeegees online.